 The adjustment column available in box no. 9 'Standard Rated Expenses' should be used to report adjustments pertaining to input VAT claimed in the previous return period.

-The adjustments will arise due to any of the following reason:
+The adjustments will arise due to any of the following reasons:

 This adjustment is related to input tax previously recovered on purchases where you haven’t paid the supplier of those goods or services for more than 6 months after the due date for payment.
 In such cases, the supplier has an option to claim output VAT which he had already paid to FTA in his previous VAT returns.
 The supplier can opt for this under the Bad debt relief scheme.

 Based on the nature of adjustment, the value can be positive or negative.
-When you are asked to repay the input VAT claimed in previous return, you need to mention the value in negative.
-To reclaim it, you need to mention it in positive.
+When you are asked to repay the input VAT claimed in the previous return, you need to mention the value is negative.
+To reclaim it, you need to mention it positive.

 The input VAT apportionment annual adjustment is required in the case where you are making taxable and exempt supplies.
 In such a case, you will not be entitled to recover complete input VAT paid on your purchases or expenses.
-This is because, the input VAT paid on purchases or expenses which are used for making exempt supplies will not be entitled for input VAT recovery.
+This is because the input VAT paid on purchases or expenses which are used for making exempt supplies will not be entitled to input VAT recovery.

 In such as case, the executive regulation provides the guidelines for calculating the eligible input VAT recovery, especially when you cannot separately identify as to whether it relates to taxable supplies or exempt Supplies.
 In addition to calculating and reporting the eligible Input VAT recovery in each of VAT return period, you also need to do the calculation at the end of each tax year and accordingly report the difference, if any.
 These adjustments will be allowed to be made in the first tax period following the end of the tax year.